 Now let’s consider the case of light from a distant galaxy or quasar that passes near a concentration of matter such as a cluster of galaxies on its journey to our telescopes.
-According to general relativity, the light path may be bent in a variety of ways; as a result we can observe distorted and even multiple images (Figure 28.17).
+According to general relativity, the light path may be bent in a variety of ways; as a result we can observe distorted and even multiple images ([link]).

 General relativity predicts that the light from a distant object may also be amplified by the lensing effect, thereby making otherwise invisible objects bright enough to detect.
-This is particularly useful for probing the earliest stages of galaxy formation, when the universe was young.
-Figure 28.19 shows an example of a very distant faint galaxy that we can study in detail only because its light path passes through a large concentration of massive galaxies and we now see a brighter image of it.
+This is particularly useful for probing the earliest stages of galaxy formation, when the universe was young. [link] shows an example of a very distant faint galaxy that we can study in detail only because its light path passes through a large concentration of massive galaxies and we now see a brighter image of it.

 We should note that the visible mass in a galaxy is not the only possible gravitational lens.
 Dark matter can also reveal itself by producing this effect.
 Astronomers are using lensed images from all over the sky to learn more about where dark matter is located and how much of it exists.